 So if previous four were do’s this is a giant don’t.
 It is a very bad habit that obviously mainly players from Europe are guilty of , but what is the real problem is when you allow the balls position dictate what shot you will execute.
 Your opponent on 3 rod has eyes too and he also knows what shots are possible from the current position.

 First of all, thanks to everyone for comments and upvotes, really preciate it.
-The format I used before (pick a subject and try to gather all thoughts in a structured manner) was really time consuming and I’m not sure everyone could follow it all the way.
+The format I used before (pick a subject and try to gather all thoughts in a structured manner) was really time consuming and it fits more for reviews of foosball tables.
 I was trying to write some sort of textbook for beginners, but I’m not sure anyone other than veterans of the game or real hardcore people would go through it all.

 So bare with me :>